idio-lang/DIPS/source/implementing-idio/virtual-machine/register-machine.rst

 and we need to ask questions of the current environment -- or, rather, the environment the function was defined in.

+By way of example, you can imagine defining a library function in some utility module.
+That function is defined in the context of whatever local (to the utility module) variables and helper functions exist.

+In your action module you want to call that library function.
+Clearly, when the library function needs to make use of its local variables it doesn't want to confuse them with your local variables.
+Everyone has a variable, ``i``, right?
+We don't want mistakes to be made!

+So, part of the "calling a function" protocol is to seamlessly save the current module and switch in the module of the function being called.
+Obviously(?) the calling protocol will restore the original.

+In fact, although it's not immediately obvious, both the environment module and the extant *frame* are saved and restored and the called function's environment module and frame are substituted.

+Those two elements constitute the *context* in which the library function was defined and therefore what needs to be manipulated as part of the function call protocol.

 Expression
 ----------